 Where $Q$ is the query matrix, $K$ is the key matrix, $V$ is the value matrix, and $d_k$ is the dimension of the keys.
-In encoder's (and decoder's) self-attention, all key, value, and value vectors come from linear projections from the input sequence.
-Note that MHA is defined with matrices, and not vectors, because the implementation is batched,
+In encoder's (and decoder's) self-attention, all key, value, and value vectors come from linear projections from the input sequence (from the previous layer).
+Note that MHA is defined with matrices, and not vectors, because the implementation is batched.

 Similarly, the input tokens from the target sequence are also embedded, and passed through the decoder attention-based blocks.
 There are two relevant differences with respect to the encoder.
 The first one is that decoder blocks have an additional MHA layer (followed by an additional LN) to perform encoder-decoder attention (as opposed to self-attention).
 The second one is that in training, causal masking is applied so that future tokens don't leak into the input of the decoder.
 Finally, the output embeddings from the decoder are projected back into the vocabulary space with an additional linear layer, so that, after applying the softmax function, the output is a probability distribution for the tokens in the vocabulary.